 Unsurprisingly, Tekashi69 isn’t a legal birth name.
 He was born Daniel Hernandez on May 8th, 1996.
 His mom was originally from Mexico, and his dad from Puerto Rico.

 He was raised by his older brother and parents until he was thirteen when his father was shot dead just outside of the family home.
-This was a massive turning point in his life, and to be honest, it’d be easy to see why.
+Little did he know, he’d end up getting shot at later in life just like his father.

 He Started Associating With Some Big Names